Priw8/thmod/th165lolk/th165/README.txt

 ﻿--- VD LoLK patch 1.0a by Priw8 ---
 You should probably use a save file that has all the upgrades unlocked.
 Sumireko's full power shottype has been modified to deal more damage (the damage in VD was quite tiny).
-The unfocused shot was also made homing.
+The unfocused shot was also made homing, because stage 5 is stupid without it.

 - Monday scene 1 - LoLK stage 1
 - Monday scene 2 - LoLK stage 1 boss